Manilkara obovata

-Manilkara obovata is small to large sized evergreen tree within the Sapotaceae family.
+Manilkara obovata is an evergreen tree in the Sapotaceae family.
 Its timber is sold under the name Nkunya in Uganda.
 The species has a wide distribution from Sierra Leone in West Africa moving east to Uganda in Eastern Africa and southwards to Zambia.
 It is also considered a variable species having different ecotypes.

 Taxonomy

 Manilkara obovata is a wide spread and variable species that occurs in West and Central Africa.
 Chrysoplyllum obovatum, now a synonym of the species showed similarities both in flower appearance and its leaf blade outline and leaf surface with those of Manilkara lacera, both are considered to be part of Manilkara obovata complex of species, though they tend to be smaller and commonly found around rocky rapids and mountains.